 Easily accessible by all the main ferry services, Saracen Bay is one of the most convenient places to get to on Koh Rong Samloem.
 It is also the most ‘civilised’, with a couple of small shops and other services.

 The views on Saracen Bay are fantastic – Pristine white beaches, clear turquoise ocean waters, and a tropical jungle wilderness surrounding the expansive beach front.
 Take a look at this video for a better idea:

 There are several resort (over 25) built along the beach front, and a couple of resorts are built deeper into the jungle.
 Each resort comes with villas or bungalows, a bar, and a restaurant.
 The quality of the resorts varies from cheap dorm beds to modern villas with air-conditioning, wide-screen TV’s, comfortable beds, and en-suite bathrooms with a hot shower and a western toilet.

-Though the resorts tend to be full in peak season, it is never too busy, so you can lie back and enjoy the sensational views in a quiet tranquil environment.Plan & Book Your Trip
+Though the resorts tend to be full in peak season, it is never too busy, so you can lie back and enjoy the sensational views in a quiet tranquil environment.Explore Samloem Hotels

 (For more in-depth information, please read: 5 Best Things to See and Do on Saracen Bay)

-There is the fantastic waterfall at the far side of the bay – Near a main pier and Freedom Island resort.
+Firstly, there is the fantastic waterfall at the far side of the bay – Near a main pier and Freedom Island resort.
 The jungle surrounding the waterfall is beautiful, and the pool at the bottom is superb on a nice hot day – There is a bar and a restaurant, and you can sit back in the refreshing waters with a nice cold drink.
 If you decide to grab a bite to eat, the Khmer food at the restaurant is pretty good.
 Please note: the waterfall tends to dry up in the middle of peak season.

 As a separate day trip, we would definitely recommend for you to see Lazy Beach – A 40 minute walk through the jungle trail.